- When should I apply for the Professional Semester?

 How will I be notified of my acceptance into the professional semester program?

-Mrs. Cangialosi will send a letter notifying you of your acceptance.
+Mrs. Cangialosi will call you and send a letter notifying you of your acceptance.
 The letter will include your schedule of classes and the procedure for registering.

 What happens during the professional semester?

-Using the cohort model, you will take five classes in special subject areas (special ed., science, social studies, two classes in reading) to refine your teaching and assessment skills.
-You will be assigned to a Danbury public school classroom for two weeks to apply the skills and content acquired in the professional semester.
+Using the cohort model, you will take six classes in special subject areas (special ed., science, social studies, three classes in reading) to refine your teaching and assessment skills.
+In ED 320 you will be assigned to a Danbury public school classroom for two weeks to apply the skills and content acquired in the professional semester.